 Unlike an Indian curry, Japanese curry is a bit sweeter, not as spicy but has just enough chilli to warm through you as you eat it.
 Perfect for people afraid of a bit of heat (like my mum).
 Enjoy, or as they say in Japan 楽しんで… (I think).

-Serves 2 / Total time 1 hour 10 minutes / medium hot
+Serves 2 / Hands on time 30 mins / Total time 1 hour 10 mins / V Df

 1 Tbs sunflower or vegetable oil

 2 medium carrots, peeled and chopped